camilleblock/ddRadseq/README.md

-sbatch file.sh  #runs a slurm script squeue camilleblock  #tells you how long a slurm script has been running for scancel camilleblock  #stops all running slurm scripts
+sbatch file.sh  #runs a slurm script squeue camilleblock  #tells you how long a slurm script has been running for scancel camilleblock  #stops all running slurm scripts module spider program.name  #searches for a program on Linux
 ```

 # References